 With Oh Man (2017), a series of richly detailed tableaux depicting lonesome men walking in downtown Los Angeles, Sarfati departs from her accustomed 35mm format, opting for a 4×5 view camera.
 The urban theme, the relationship between individuals and architecture, is the strength of this series, which draws from the legacy of the great photographer Walker Evans and his street scenes.
 The large-format prints enlarge the space for contemplation, inviting the viewer to explore what is hidden in these deceptively simple images.

 MASTERCLASS DETAILS & FAQ

-The deadline for confirmed participants to withdraw from the masterclass and request a refund is Sunday, October 4th, 2020.
-Please note all online masterclasses withdrawals are subject to a $250 cancellation fee.
-Refund requests past October 4th will not be accepted.
+The deadline for confirmed participants to withdraw from the masterclass and request a refund is now past (Sunday, October 4th, 2020).